ajowi/ajowi.github.io/_posts/2013-08-22-getting-my-site-running-with-markdown-and-jekyll.md

 categories: jekyll markdown
 ---

 I finally managed to get this site up and running, thanks to this tool -> [Jekyll](http://jekyllrb.com/).
-What Jekyll does is transform your plain text files into static web pages -- it is a static site generator written by +mojombo.
+What Jekyll does is transform your plain text files into static web pages -- it is a static site generator written by @mojombo.

 This being my first post I am going to write about my experience setting up this website.
 First, I wanted to have a website that could easily be managed using version control.
 So anytime am pushing my files to the server the website gets updated instantly.
 I have heard about GitHub Pages before.
 I ultimately made a decision to host this site on [github](http://github.com) using [GitHub Pages](http://pages.github.com) - and what's more, it is free of charge.
 Yes, I love "Free" -- where I come from "Free" means "Freedom".